lexandro/PetOfTheDay/README.md

 - update Gallery layout (showing items from top-down)
 - pressing back on Vote fragment going back to Gallery
 - take a picture with camera
+- refresh of Gallery with swipe down
+- send push notification when like voted